gmeijers/KSA-SSKS/README.md

 - KSA doesn't seem to play nice with smaller celestial bodies.
 Moons like Minmus, ~~Dres~~, and Ike look pretty awkward at the moment.
 - I can’t be bothered to polish it more right now, but I’m **very open to feedback, suggestions, or pull requests**.
 - Use this mod however you like — no restrictions.
+- This is more of a proof of concept than anything.
+Many bodies don't look nice, there are no terrain features yet and don't even try landing.

 ---